zm377/dentistdss-microservices/README.md

 # Backend - DentistDSS Microservices

-This project is a microservices-based application for a Dentist Decision Support System.
+This project is a microservices-based application for a Dentist Decision Support System with **centralized JWT authentication** architecture.

 Try on our website: [https://dentist.mizhifei.press/](https://dentist.mizhifei.press/)

 This project codebase is managed by git on GitHub: [https://github.com/zm377/dentistdss-microservices](https://github.com/zm377/dentistdss-microservices)

+## 🏗️ Architecture Overview

+The system implements a **centralized security architecture** where the API Gateway handles all JWT token validation and authorization, while individual microservices focus purely on business logic.
+This follows the **Single Responsibility Principle** and provides better security, maintainability, and scalability.

+### Key Architecture Benefits
+- ✅ **Centralized Security**: Single point of JWT validation and authorization
+- ✅ **Clean Separation**: Business services focus on domain logic only
+- ✅ **Better Maintainability**: Security policies managed in one location
+- ✅ **Enhanced Security**: Consistent authentication across all services
+- ✅ **Scalability**: Independent service deployment without security concerns

 ## Services Architecture

 The system consists of the following microservices: